Teamkiller324/StatsMe/README.md

 # StatsMe
 A plugin originally called TF2Stats but then renamed to SourceStats (then to StatsMe) and decided to support multiple games.
 This is an alternative to HLStatsX: CE and GameMe.
-Featuring tons of natives & forwards to use & choose from.
+Featuring tons of natives & forwards to use & choose from, including methodmaps.

 Work in progress at the moment, pre-beta expected around mid april-may.